toodiz/docpartner/pages/docs/SMS/smsp1.en.md

 <a href="https://github.com/smspartnerfr/SMS-API-PHP" class="btn btn-success btn-sm text-white">API Example </a>

-Feel free to consult our SDKs available on this site.
+Feel free to consult our [SDK](https://docpartner.dev/sdks). available on this site.